tytydraco/yessleep/out/The_Carrigan_bloodline_has_kept_something_locked_up_for_generations_My_sister_is_the_last_true_Carrigan.md

 I stepped through the creaky front door, letting out a breath like I’d been punched in the gut.
 The air inside was thick with time, a snapshot frozen in place.
 The place was worn, but clean—smelled of Lysol and mothballs.

 On the dining table, a calling card sat untouched.
-Missouri State Social Services.
+Louisiana State Social Services.
 So Abilene hadn’t been completely abandoned, then.

 The stairs groaned beneath my weight as I climbed.
 The hallway upstairs seemed longer now, as though it had stretched itself to accommodate the weight of everything that had happened since I left.
 I turned into the first room on the left.